How Europeans colonized North America

 In 1492, Christopher Columbus's first voyage across the Atlantic Ocean resulted in the European discovery of the New World, which began a wave of exploration.

-Shortly after, in 1513, Juan Ponce de León claimed Florida for Spain, establishing a foothold in what would become a crucial region.
+Shortly after, in 1513, Juan Ponce de León claimed Florida for Spain.
+While he did not immediately establish any lasting settlement there, it did establish a foothold in what would become a crucial region.

 As a result, Spain emerged as one of the most dominant European powers in North America during the early stages of colonization.

-The Spanish established their first permanent settlement in 1565 at St. Augustine, Florida, which was a strategic military base and a hub for further exploration.
+The Spanish established their first permanent settlement under Pedro Menéndez de Avilés in 1565 at St. Augustine, Florida, which was a strategic military base and a hub for further exploration.

 By the late 16th century, Spain had extended its control over vast territories, including parts of present-day Mexico, the southwestern United States, and Florida.